Mundos Opuestos (Chilean TV series): Rules

 There is a contestant who is "protected for the times".
-She (or he) is the only participant who has immunity, and not at risk of being eliminated.
-She can move freely between the past, present and future; but cannot deliver goods from the future to the past or vice versa.
-She has a blue suit to differentiate her from other participants.
-In the case of the tie, she is the sole decider of the nominee to the council of past and future.
+They are the only participant who has immunity, and not at risk of being eliminated.
+They can move freely between the past, present and future; but cannot deliver goods from the future to the past or vice versa.
+They have a blue suit to differentiate her from other participants.
+In case of a tie, they are the sole decider of the nominee to the council of past and future.

 "Punished for the times": The participant with the fewest votes via public text message, who becomes nominated for elimination.

 "The Present": A place where all participants can visit.
 However, no participant may circulate in the present between midnight and 10:00 am.

 "Secret room": Located in the future and delivers additional amenities and surprises.
 Available to the couple of competitors from the winning team who has won the "Wellness Challenge" of the week.
 Also the room allows couples to communicate with family members or close friends via video.